dcplibrary/laravel-microsoft-sso/README.md

 ## Usage

-### Protecting Routes with SSO
+### 1. Protecting Web Routes with SSO

-Use the `sso.auto` middleware on routes that require authentication:
+Use the `sso.auto` middleware for web routes that require authentication:

 ```php
 use Illuminate\Support\Facades\Route;